Securing the future of wild koalas and wild koala eco-tourism in the Noosa Biosphere Reserve.

 - An initial blueprint for sustainable wild koala eco-tourism and recreation.

-This project is due for completion in September 2020.
+This project was completed in October 2020.

 WWF Australia, Noosa Parks Association